zwave-js/node-zwave-js/docs/getting-started/migrating-to-v9.md

 The recent rewrite of the message queue made it much simpler to support use cases that go beyond executing a simple Serial API command.
 Examples are requesting Security S0 nonces (which was relatively convoluted before), handling other multi-step commands, as well as the ability to time individual commands.

 The latter allows us to be more spec-compliant in that we now time out much faster while waiting for a response to a GET request.
-Since this required a breaking chance, we use the opportunity to collect some more breaking changes in version 9.x.
+Since this required a breaking change, we use the opportunity to collect some more breaking changes in version 9.x.

 ## Faster timeout while waiting for a response to a GET request